Hiking is one of those things that I subconsciously convince myself I do a lot more of than I actually do.

 Plant lignans transforming into anti-cancer compounds is the perfect example of this.
 It doesn’t matter how many flaxseeds you eat, unless your gut bacteria is nice and balanced, those lignans won’t morph into protection for your body.

-And a healthy gut has everything to do with how well you eat and how well you treat your body.
+And having a healthy gut has everything to do with how well you eat and how well you treat your body.
 People who eat the Standard American Diet and who also eat ground flaxseeds are missing out on the anti-cancer effects of the lignans because of the condition of their gut.

 You can think of it as you would a performer.